JRyano0/Machine-Learning-in-Nanoscience/README.md

 # Machine Learning in Nanoscience Portfolio

 ##  About Me
 👋 Hi!
-I’m a Chemical Nano-Engineering Master’s student with a B.A. in Nanoscience, with significant interest in using **unsupervised machine learning** to accelerate scientific discoveries in nanoscience.
-My work focuses on Python-based algorithm development using **NumPy** and **PyTorch** to analyse and interpret spectroscopic data and quantum behaviour.
+I’m a Chemical Nano-Engineering Master’s student with a B.A. in Nanoscience, with significant interest in using **machine learning** to accelerate scientific discoveries in nanoscience.

 ---